adamfowleruk/mljs/planning.md

   - DONE add property removal function (remove all values, property is removed)
   - DONE remove property option from allowed properties UI widget if one has been added
   - DONE Highlight/underline metadata you can edit -> Obvious edit button?
 Always underlined? (nah that'd look shabby)
-  - TEST support very long, line wraping URIs in docheadviewer title
+  - TEST support very long, line wrapping URIs in docheadviewer title
   - IN PROGRESS Firefox transparency issue - modal dialog is still transparent!
     - Trying to use modal.css to get around issue
  - DEFERRED Widgets: Folksonomic keyword editing with auto suggest support